nori-dot-eco/contracts/docs/LockedNORI.md

 ## LockedNORI

-Based on the mechanics of a wrapped ERC-777 token, this contract layers in schedules to withdrawal functionality to implement *vesting* (a revocable grant) *lockup* (an irrevocable timelock on to implement *vesting* (a revocable *vesting* (a revocable grant) *lockup* (an irrevocable timelock on utility).
+Based on the mechanics of a wrapped ERC-777 token, this contract layers schedules over the withdrawal functionality to implement _vesting_ (a revocable grant) and _lockup_ (an irrevocable timelock on utility).
 ##### Behaviors and features
 ###### Grants
 - _Grants_ define lockup periods and vesting schedules for tokens